universitytheater/utheater.github.io/_bylaws/01_bylaws_ut_mission.md

 ### Governing Bodies

-University Theater is governed by the UT Student Committee and advised and supported by TAPS Production Staff (Pro-Staff).
-Additionally, Off-Off Campus and the Dean's Men report to UT committee in the form of a liaison; each organization has its own set of governing guidelines.
-UT Student Committee also will appoint a liaison to Theater[24], another of its subsidiaries.
-The by-laws for each of UT’s bodies (UT, Dean’s Men, Off-Off Campus, and Theater[24]) follow.
+University Theater is governed by the UT Student Committee and advised and supported by UT/TAPS Professional Staff (Pro-Staff).
+Additionally, Off-Off Campus and the Dean's Men report to UT Committee in the form of a liaison; each organization has its own set of governing guidelines.
+UT Committee also will appoint a liaison to Theater[24], another of its subsidiaries.
+The by-laws for each of UT’s constituent parts (UT, Dean’s Men, Off-Off Campus, and Theater [24]) follow.